waltligon/orangefs/doc/design/concepts.md

 ## Words

-low-level interface to PVFS. sits on top of the servers. provides underlying foundation to higher-level interfaces like the PVFS library ( libpvfs2 ) and the PVFS VFS interface.
+- ***system interface:*** low-level interface to PVFS. sits on top of the servers. provides underlying foundation to higher-level interfaces like the PVFS library ( libpvfs2 ) and the PVFS VFS interface.

-(also “file distributions”, “physical distribution” ) set of methods describing a mapping from a logical sequence of bytes to a physical layout of bytes on PVFS servers.
+- ***distributions:*** (also “file distributions”, “physical distribution” ) set of methods describing a mapping from a logical sequence of bytes to a physical layout of bytes on PVFS servers.
 PVFS1 had one type of distribution – regularly striding data.
 PVFS2 will understand many distributions, including but not limited to strided, block and cyclic.

-a PVFS operation requires several steps, called “jobs”
+- ***job:*** a PVFS operation requires several steps, called “jobs”

-keeps track of progress as an operation makes its way through the pvfs2 layers
+    - ***job interface:*** keeps track of progress as an operation makes its way through the pvfs2 layers

+    - ***job structure:***

-abstracts network communication.
+- ***BMI (Buffered Message Interface):*** abstracts network communication.
 Currently BMI supports TCP, Myricom/GM, and InfiniBand using either VAPI or OpenIB APIs.
 It has been extended to at least two other protocols not included in the distribution.

-a flow describes the movement of file data from client initialization to putting bits on disk.
+- ***flows:*** a flow describes the movement of file data from client initialization to putting bits on disk.
 It encompasses both transporting data over the network as well as interacting with storage devices. ( XXX: scheduler?).
 Users tell flow *what* they want done, and flow figures out *how* to accomplish the request.
 Flows are not involved in metadata operations.

-the API for setting up flows
+    - ***flow interface:*** the API for setting up flows

-Implements whatever underlying protocol is needed for two endpoints to communicate
+    - ***flow protocol:*** Implements whatever underlying protocol is needed for two endpoints to communicate

-the source or destination of a flow
+    - ***flow endpoint:*** the source or destination of a flow

-data structure representing a flow
+    - ***flow descriptor:*** data structure representing a flow

-stores both keyword-value pairs and data (?)
+- ***trove:*** stores both keyword-value pairs and data (?)

-*storage interface (obsolete)* now called *trove*
+    - *storage interface (obsolete):* now called *trove*

-data files, metadata files, directories, symlinks
+- ***system level objects:*** data files, metadata files, directories, symlinks

-data about data. in the UNIX sense, such things as owner, group, permissions, timestamps, sizes. in the PVFS sense, also distribution information.
+    - ***metadata:*** data about data. in the UNIX sense, such things as owner, group, permissions, timestamps, sizes. in the PVFS sense, also distribution information.

-actual contents of file
+    - ***data:*** actual contents of file

-contains the metadata for a single PVFS file
+    - ***metafile:*** contains the metadata for a single PVFS file

-contains some portion of the data for a single PVFS file
+    - ***datafile:*** contains some portion of the data for a single PVFS file

-logical collections of data
+- ***dataspace:*** logical collections of data

-arbitrary binary data.
+    - ***bytestream:*** arbitrary binary data.
 Data is accessed with sizes from offsets.

-a keyword/value pair.
+    - ***keyval:*** a keyword/value pair.
 Data is accessed by resolving a key.

+- ***collections:***

+- ***server request protocol:***

-provides a version number for any region of a byte stream or any individual key/value pair.
+- ***vtags:*** provides a version number for any region of a byte stream or any individual key/value pair.
 By comparing the vtag before and after an operation, one can ensure consistency.

-a 64-bit tag to uniquely identify PVFS objects.
+- ***handle:*** a 64-bit tag to uniquely identify PVFS objects.
 Re-using handles brings up some “interesting” cases. (aside: what if we made the handles 128 bits )

-in some cases, a handle might refer to two distinct files with the same name.
+- ***instance tag:*** in some cases, a handle might refer to two distinct files with the same name.
 The instance tag serves as an extra identifier to help ensure consistency

-A mechanism for associating information with a handle.
+- ***pinode:*** A mechanism for associating information with a handle.
 Like a linux inode, a pinode contains information used by PVFS2 internally.

-A logging library.
+- ***gossip:*** A logging library.
 Internal to clemson? freshmeat doesn’t have an entry for it, and searching for “gossip logging library” in google turns up a ton of irrelevant searches.

 ## The view from 10,000 feet